U.S. Department of Labor Investigation Results in San Antonio Restaurants Paying $208,642 in Back Wages

 News Release

-“This litigation and the investigation demonstrate the U.S. Department of Labor’s commitment to ensuring that workers receive the wages they have legally earned, and that employers compete on a fair and level playing field,” said Wage and Hour Division District Director Eric Murray, in Phoenix.
-“We encourage employers to reach out to their Wage and Hour Division district office for information about how to comply, and to make use of the many resources and tools we offer to be in compliance and avoid violations.”
+"The U.S. Department of Labor is committed to ensuring employees receive all the wages they have rightfully earned, and that employers compete on a level playing field," said Wage and Hour Division District Director Cynthia Ramos, in San Antonio.
+"We encourage employers to reach out to us for assistance to ensure they are in compliance with the law."

 Agency